gitJanaeW/gitJanaeW/README.md

 **<p align="center">I love creating MERN applications and enhancing performance with Webpack and other technologies. 🤩</p>**

-<p align="center">Currently working as a Coding Bootcamp Teaching Assistant for edX.</p>

-<p align="center">As a recent full stack web development bootcamp graduate myself, I'm always actively seeking exciting tech employment opportunities! 🤓</p>
+<p align="center">Currently, I'm working as a Coding Bootcamp Teaching Assistant for edX.
+As a recent full stack web development bootcamp graduate myself, I'm always interest in hearing more about new and exciting tech employment opportunities! 🤓</p>

-<p align="center">Reach out to me about how I can be an asset to your dev team. ✨</p>
+<p align="center">✨ Reach out to me about how I can be an asset to your dev team. ✨</p>
 <br />
 <br/>